varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 The fundamental steps towards a director implementation are:

 - implement the required functions

 - fill a ``struct vdi_methods`` with the name of your director type and your function pointers

+  Existence of a ``healthy`` callback signifies that the director has some means of dynamically determining its health state.

 - in your constructor or other initialization routine, allocate and initialize your director-specific configuration state (aka private data) and call ``VRT_AddDirector()`` with your ``struct vdi_methods``, the pointer to your state and a printf format for the name of your director instance

 - implement methods or functions returning ``VCL_BACKEND``

 - in your destructor or other finalizer, call ``VRT_DelDirector()``

 For forwards compatibility, it is strongly recommended for the last